wp-insider/simple-membership/simple-membership/readme.txt

 = TODO - 3.1.6 =
 - Added a new feature to show the admin toolbar to admin users only.
 - Added CSS for membership buy buttons to force their width and height to be auto.
+- Added a few utility functions to retrieve a member's record from custom PHP code (useful for developers).

 = 3.1.5 =